 - Please tell us more about your quota performance over the previous years.

-The best VP of Sales candidates are going to have proven experience in their background.
-To get a better picture of their capabilities, you should quiz them about their previous results and what they’ve managed to achieve with their teams in the past.
+The best VP of Sales candidates will have proven experience in their background.
+To get a better picture of their capabilities, you should quiz them about their previous results and what they’ve achieved with their teams.

 - Tell us more about the sales teams that you’ve grown over the years.

-It’s essential that your VP of Sales has proven experience when it comes to growing and nurturing multidisciplinary sales teams.
-Ask this question as an opportunity to learn more about your candidate, and whether they have what it takes to grow your team.
+Your VP of Sales must proven experience when it comes to growing and nurturing multidisciplinary sales teams.
+Ask this question as an opportunity to learn more about your candidate and whether they have what it takes to grow your team.

 - What do you think makes a strong leader within our organization?

-Your VP of Sales must have a clear understanding of your business, and of the important part that they’re going to play within it.
+Your VP of Sales must clearly understand your business and the important part they’re going to play within it.
 Ask them this question in order to assess whether they understand what’s expected of them, as well as how they’re planning on delivering results.